Latin American Studies, Minor

-The Chicano and Latin American Studies Department consists of faculty whose teaching and research expertise cover a broad spectrum, including anthropology, education, history, sociology, political science, Latin America, Latino literature, and the arts.
-The department is home to one of Central California's premier Mexican folkloric dance programs, Los Danzantes de Aztlán.
+The Chicano and Latin American Studies Department consists of faculty whose teaching and research expertise cover a broad spectrum, including anthropology, education, history, sociology, political science, Latin America, Latinx literature, and the arts.
+CLAS hosts the yearly Latin American Film Festival to bring Latin American films and filmmakers to the Central Valley.
+The department is home to one of Central California’s premier Mexican folkloric dance programs, Los Danzantes de Aztlán.
 This performance troupe is the only group of its kind in the entire CSU system to be designated as an official representative of a CSU campus (Fresno).
-The offices of the department also serve as a resource center for many of the Chicano/Latino student organizations and as an information center for the community.
+The offices of the department also serve as a resource center for many of the Chicanx/Latinx student organizations and as an information center for the community.

 For faculty phone numbers and e-mail, see the campus directory.